amarder/amarder.github.io/src/content/post/obsidian.md

 title: "My Obsidian Setup"
 description: "A concise overview of the core plugins I use in Obsidian and how they fit into my workflow."
 publishDate: "2025-07-06"
-updatedDate: "2025-07-07"
+updatedDate: "2025-12-04"
 tags:
   - tools
 ---

-My Obsidian workflow relies on two plugins and one browser extension.
+My Obsidian workflow relies on three plugins and one browser extension.

 ## Obsidian Tasks